Are You Making These Dog Training Mistakes?

 Bribery.

 This is one of the most common dog training mistakes.
 Training with food is one of the best ways to train new behaviours with your dog.
-But, using food as bribery, rather than a reward your dog, is an easy mistake to get into.
-There is a distinct difference.
+What’s more, this is scientifically proven as a primary reinforcer for dogs – meaning they learn faster.

 Bribery is an attempt to get your dog to do something, almost by deceit.
-For example, offering your dog a treat because he won’t come in from the garden.
+For example, offering your dog a treat because they won’t come in from the garden.
 A reward, however, tells your dog, “Yes! – You just did a really good job”.

 Time and Patience.

-It essential to put aside time to train your dog on a regular basis.
-Think about what you want to achieve before you begin, so that you understand the training procedure needed.
 Some more challenging training projects, such as teaching your dog intricate obedience exercises will take time.
-Likewise, discouraging him from chasing the neighbour’s cat, could take months to achieve, using classical conditioning techniques.
+Likewise, discouraging your dog from chasing the neighbour’s cat, could take months to achieve, using classical conditioning techniques.

 Anticipation and Timing.